dwalend/ContextAIDesignExercise/README.md

 Rules are made up of conditions - individual logic clauses - and a score.

-Score for a single product for a single rule is the percentage of conditions that match the products attributes times the score.
+Score for a single product for a single rule is the fraction of conditions that match the products attributes times the score.

 For each product loop over all the rules to sum a total score.

 Filter products by meeting some minimum threshold - 50 by default.
-(Not 50% meaning half the products)
+(Not 50% meaning best-matching half of the products)

 Calculate the total and average product prices